-But for those just stepping out into the world of fish finder technology, a more affordable unit may sound much more appealing than breaking the bank on a high end gadget you may not even get the full use out of.
+But for those just stepping out into the world of fish finder technology, a mid-priced unit may sound much more appealing than breaking the bank on a high-end gadget you may not even get the full use out of.

 For this review, we went over five highly recommended fish finders of similar price points.
 After thoroughly reviewing all of them, the top pick was the Humminbird Helix 7 G3 because of its dual spectrum sonar coverage and triple scanning modes (although we are technically cheating a bit because it is usually sold at just over the $500 mark in price).

-You’ll be hard pressed to find another fish finder in this price point that offers the same range of features.
+You’ll be hard-pressed to find another fish finder at this price point that offers the same range of features.